andriesfilmer/gtd/cheatsheets/vim.md

     Ctrl-x + Ctr-l                     " Completion for lines Ctrl-x + Ctr-o                     " Completion for methods (omnifunction must be on)

-## Jumps in file

-    Ctrl-i                             " Jump back to previous (dril in) Ctrl-o                             " Jump back to previous (dril out) Ctrl-t                             " Jump back to previous (?)

 ## Folding

     zi                                 " Switch folding on or off